Dr. Tokunboh Rose Foundation

 There is enough evidence there is correlation between poor diet and mental illness.
 Eating diet with nutrients-rich foods, can help with symptoms of depression and anxiety.
 The Foundation will work along with the Psychiatrists, the Hospitals and Families to improve and find a better way to ensure good nutrition.

-Physicians Grants & Wellness
+Physical Grants & Wellness

 Make a Donation to our Cause